jlindeloef/drumworld/README.md

 ### Acknowledgements
 My mentor Medale Oluwafemi for guidance and inspiration and reviewing.
 Also a great thanks to Code Institutes tutors and Student support Who has been a great help during this project:
-Ideas were taken from The Code Institute's "I Think Therefore I Blog".
+Ideas and inspiration were taken from The Code Institute's "I Think Therefore I Blog".